Interfaces

 What is an interface?

-An item of the Minifigure design can also be considered an item of the Toy and Lego interfaces.
+An item of the Minifigure design is also considered an item of the Toy and Lego interfaces.

 Target multiple designs

-For example, imagine a Playground Assets interface that's implemented by three designs: Swings, Seesaws and Roundabouts.
+For example, imagine a Playground Assets interface that is implemented by three designs: Swings, Seesaws and Roundabouts.
 To display items from all those designs on the map, you can define a single layer that queries the Playground Assets interface.

 Targeting a single interface can save time and avoid repetition.
-It also provides flexibility, as any future designs can be incorporated by simply implementing the interface.
+It also provides extra flexibility, as any future designs can be incorporated into existing queries by simply implementing the interface.

 Attributes